-- Use or possession of corn, hominy or live baitfish while fishing is unlawful. - Use or possession of tiger salamanders (live or dead) while fishing is unlawful. - Use or possession of any bait while fishing on waters designated artificial fly and lure only is unlawful. - Use or possession of artificial baits which are commercially imbedded or covered with fish or fish parts while fishing is unlawful. - Use or possession of bait in the form of fresh or frozen fish or fish parts while fishing is unlawful, except as provided below: - Dead Bonneville cisco may be used as bait only in Bear Lake. - Dead yellow perch may be used as bait only in Deer Creek, Echo, Fish Lake, Gunnison, Hyrum, Johnson, Jordanelle, Mantua, Mill Meadow, Newton, Pineview, Rockport, Starvation, Utah Lake, Willard Bay and Yuba reservoirs.
+- Use or possess corn, hominy or live baitfish - Use or possess tiger salamanders (live or dead) - Use or possess any bait if you are on waters designated artificial fly and lure only - Use or possess artificial baits that are commercially imbedded or covered with fish or fish parts

-- Dead white bass may be used as bait only in Utah Lake and the Jordan River. - Dead shad from Lake Powell may be used as bait only in Lake Powell.
-It is illegal to remove dead shad from the Glen Canyon National Recreation Area. - Dead, fresh or frozen salt water species including sardines and anchovies may be used as bait in any water where bait is permitted. - Dead mountain sucker, white sucker, Utah sucker, redside shiner, speckled dace, mottled sculpin, fat head minnow, Utah chub and common carp may be used as bait in any water where bait is permitted. - The eggs of any species of fish caught in Utah, except prohibited fish, may be used in any water where bait is permitted. - Use of live crayfish for bait is legal only on the water where the crayfish is captured.
-It is unlawful to transport live crayfish away from the water where they were captured. - Commercially prepared and chemically treated baitfish or their parts may be used as bait in any water where bait is permitted. - Manufactured, human-made items that may not be digestible-including items that have been chemically treated with food stuffs, chemical fish attractants or feeding stimulants-may not be used on waters where bait is prohibited.
+- Use or possess bait in the form of fresh or frozen fish or fish parts, except as provided below: - Dead Bonneville cisco may be used as bait only in Bear Lake. - Dead yellow perch may be used as bait only in Deer Creek, Echo, Fish Lake, Gunnison, Hyrum, Johnson, Jordanelle, Mantua, Mill Meadow, Newton, Pineview, Rockport, Starvation, Utah Lake, Willard Bay and Yuba reservoirs. - Dead white bass may be used as bait only in Utah Lake and the Jordan River. - Dead shad from Lake Powell may be used as bait only in Lake Powell.
+It is illegal to remove dead shad from the Glen Canyon National Recreation Area. - Dead, fresh or frozen saltwater species, including sardines and anchovies, may be used as bait in any water where bait is permitted. - Dead mountain sucker, white sucker, Utah sucker, redside shiner, speckled dace, mottled sculpin, fathead minnow, Utah chub and common carp may be used as bait in any water where bait is permitted. - The eggs of any species of fish caught in Utah, except prohibited fish, may be used in any water where bait is permitted.
+You may not, however, take or use eggs from fish that are being released.

+You may only use live crayfish for bait if you are on the water where the crayfish were captured.
+It is unlawful to transport live crayfish away from the water where they were captured.

+You may use commercially prepared and chemically treated baitfish or their parts as bait in any water where bait is permitted.

+Manufactured, human-made items that may not be digestible-including items that have been chemically treated with food stuffs, chemical fish attractants or feeding stimulants-may not be used on waters where bait is prohibited.